-B-2 5.
-What are the main obstacles your agency has faced with regard to either collecting data, measuring social and economic sustainability performance or achieving social and economic performance measures?
-6. Have you ever dropped a social or economic measure?
-If so, why?
-7. What is your transit agencyâs approach to social and economic performance measures that fall outside of your direct control, but involve a transit component (e.g., increasing transit- oriented development, reducing system-wide congestion)?
+Interview Summaries 107 7.
+What is your transit agencyâs approach to social and economic performance measures that fall outside of your direct control, but involve a transit component (e.g., increasing transit- oriented development, reducing system-wide congestion)?
 8. Are you developing relationships with local or regional stakeholders to consider broader measures?
 Research Product and Results 1.
 What do you expect to see when our work is complete?
 What would be most useful to your agency?
-INTERVIEW SUMMARIES The following section includes high-level summaries of the interviews that were conducted in support of this research.
+Interview Summaries The following section includes high-level summaries of the interviews that were conducted in support of this research.
 Four items were generally discussed in these interviews, including: â¢ Formal social and economic goals.
 In many cases, social and economic outcomes were an internal agency priority but not explicitly captured in planning documents or formal initiatives.
-Mission statements and goals related to economic and social outcomes are highlighted from the interviews. â¢ Performance measurement.
+Mission statements and goals related to economic and social outcomes have been highlighted from the interviews. â¢ Performance measurement.
 Interviews and supporting materials were used to identify the transit agencyâs current approach to performance measurement, and whether that approach explicitly considered social and economic outcomes in performance measurement. â¢ Highlighted projects and programs that support social and economic outcomes.
 Almost all of the interviewees were quick to highlight projects and programs with a focus on social and economic outcomes.
 This was not a focus of the interview, but is illustrative of some of the challenges of translating important social and economic initiatives into a regularly tracked performance measure.
-Note that this is not an exhaustive list of such programs and projects, but is included here to indicate some of the most recent and noteworthy activities currently underway at the transit agencies interviewed. â¢ Highlighted Data Collection Tools.
+Note that the lists provided in this appendix are not exhaustive, but they are included to indicate some of the most recent and noteworthy activities currently underway at the transit agencies interviewed. â¢ Highlighted data collection tools.
 Many of the interviewees described data tools that were particularly helpful in tracking social and economic performance.
-These data collection tools are presented here for reference.
-The following sections provide summarizes of each interview by agency.
+These data collection tools have been presented in this appendix for reference.
+The following sections provide summaries of each interview by agency.
+5. What are the main obstacles your agency has faced with regard to either collecting data, measuring social and economic sustainability performance or achieving social and economic performance measures?
+6. Have you ever dropped a social or economic measure?
+If so, why?